KhronosGroup/Vulkan-Samples/samples/performance/constant_data/constant_data_tutorial.md

 } mesh_array;
 ```

-***Note:** If you plan to write to `buffer`s inside shaders, you have to query the physical device features and check that `vertexPipelineStoresAndAtomics` is enabled.*

 Before you draw the scene, you create a `VkBuffer` with the  `VK_BUFFER_USAGE_STORAGE_BUFFER_BIT` usage flag, and fill it with all the model matrices of each mesh in the scene.

 Then to get the correct matrix inside our shader, we can pass a **dynamic index** to our draw call.
 We do this by using the `gl_InstanceIndex` value.